AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

 You might have already guessed the issue here.
-We again verify the behavior of an in-memory implementation, not the behavior of the adapter.
-This case is even worse than the previous one because the in-memory implementation is outside our codebase, and probably quite complex.
-I hope you now understand what I mean by "illusory coverage" - we added some tests, but they are effectively almost meaningless for the production code, as the actual behavior of the adapters might be different.
+Once again, we’re verifying the behavior of an in-memory implementation rather than the behavior of the adapter itself.
+This case is even worse than the previous one because the in-memory implementation is external to our codebase and likely quite complex.
+I hope you now see what I mean by "illusory coverage" — we’ve added tests, but they’re effectively meaningless for the production code, as the real behavior of the adapters might differ.

-There are also numerous other aspects worth considering here.
+There are also several other aspects worth considering.
 Do in-memory implementations provide the same concurrency guarantees?
-Are the operations atomic?
-Are we able to add transactions to an in-memory database?
-Of course, I'm not saying that our test environment should always fully replicate the production.
-However, our goal should be to be prepared to handle common behaviors of a live system, which might be omitted if we focus on replicating the logic in-memory.
+Are their operations atomic?
+Can we use transactions with an in-memory database?
+Of course, I’m not saying that our test environment must always mirror production perfectly.
+However, our goal should be to prepare for the common behaviors of a live system — something we risk missing if we focus too much on replicating logic in memory.

-The last remark I have is that some of the properties of this anti-pattern may be already familiar to you.
-In-memory implementation of an adapter is a single class, which is shared among the tests that we have to adjust to fit every behavior under test.
-Does it ring a bell?
-Yup, it's another example of a shared "given", although not on the data level, but on the logic level.
+One final remark: some the properties of this anti-pattern might already sound familiar.
+An in-memory implementation of an adapter is a single class shared across tests, adjusted to fit each behavior under test.
+Does that ring a bell?
+Yup, it’s another example of a shared “given”, though this time not on the data level, but on the logic level.

 ### Problem 2: You need integration tests anyway

-As mentioned in the previous section, no matter how hard you try, a simulation of a third-party service will never replace a real service.
-This means that to be certain that your implementation is correct, you have to write an integration test anyway.
+As mentioned in the previous section, no matter how hard you try, a simulation of a third-party service will never fully replace the real thing.
+This means that, to be certain your implementation works correctly, you’ll need to write an integration test anyway.

-A concrete evidence for that might be using the Postgres flavor of H2 database to simulate the real Postgres.
-You'll quickly find out that a lot of features, even basic ones, are simply not supported.
+A concrete evidence for this might be using the Postgres flavor of the H2 database to simulate a real Postgres instance.
+You’ll quickly discover that many features, even basic ones, are simply not supported.
 The first thing that comes to my mind are triggers.
-If your SQL defines a trigger at some point, you cannot use H2 anymore for testing.
-The same limitations pop up at some point during testing of other kinds of adapters, not only those for databases.
+If your SQL defines a trigger at some point, you can’t use H2 for testing anymore.
+Similar limitations eventually surface when testing other kinds of adapters, not just those for databases.

-If you have an integration test that verifies the same logic as the one with an in-memory adapter, then the latter becomes an irrelevant duplication.
-There's no reason to maintain both if the former one integrates with the real service and verifies the behavior against it.
+If you already have an integration test that verifies the same logic as the one using an in-memory adapter, the latter becomes redundant.
+There’s no reason to maintain both when the integration test works with the real service and validates behavior against it.

 ### What to use instead?

-There are two separate areas that I'd recommend to approach from different angles - adapters and services.
+There are two separate areas that I recommend approaching from different angles: adapters and services.

-Let's start with testing the adapters, like `KafkaEventSender` described above or an actual implementation of `UserRepository` that integrates with a real database.
-No matter whether those will be just a thin wrappers around a third-party client, or actual logic like SQL queries, you have to test them against a real third-party service to be sure that it works as expected.
-So, my overall recommendation is to spin up some Docker containers and write integration tests for those.
+Let’s start with testing the adapters, such as `KafkaEventSender` described above or an actual implementation of `UserRepository` that integrates with a real database.
+No matter whether these are just thin wrappers around a third-party client or actual logic like SQL queries, you need to test them against a real third-party service to ensure they work as expected.
+So, my overall recommendation is to spin up some Docker containers and write integration tests for these adapters.

-Of course, it's not always that easy.
-Sometimes the containers are not available, especially when we're integrating with some dedicated cloud service like S3.
-Amazon doesn't open-source S3, thus there's no Docker container for it.
-However, S3 is a good example, as we have several approaches to tackle that:
+Of course, this isn’t always easy.
+Sometimes the containers aren’t available, especially when integrating with a dedicated cloud service like S3.
+Amazon doesn’t open-source S3, so there’s no Docker container for it.
+However, S3 provides a good example of alternative approaches:

-1. Instead of using Docker, we can just create a dev environment in AWS and run our tests against it.
-This might incur costs, but you can be sure that your code is able to talk to the real thing.
+1. Instead of Docker, you can create a dev environment in AWS and run your tests against it.
+This may incur costs, but it ensures your code can communicate with the real service.
-2. We can use an S3-compatible Docker container that allows us to talk to it via the actual S3 client.
+2. You can use an S3-compatible Docker container that allows interaction via the actual S3 client.
 An example of such a project is [Minio](https://www.min.io).
-You have to keep in mind that although you can use the actual S3 client here, the behaviour of the underlying services might differ from the real S3.
+Keep in mind that while you can use the real S3 client here, the behavior of the underlying service may differ from real S3.

-There are also projects like [S3Mock](https://github.com/adobe/S3Mock) whose aim is to mimic the behavior of S3.
-However, these have similar disadvantages as using H2 for simulating databases - at some point, you might discover that not every feature is implemented, and you cannot use it for testing anymore.
+3. There are also projects like [S3Mock](https://github.com/adobe/S3Mock) designed to mimic S3’s behavior in a Docker container.
+However, these have similar limitations to using H2 for simulating databases — at some point, you may find that not every feature is implemented, making it unusable for certain tests.

-The second area are the services.
-Here, my recommendation is quite simple - use stubs or mocks that reflect the behavior you expect from the adapters, including the happy paths and errors.
-This way you will test the behavior of you service rather than the adapters.
-Let's recall a test that was using `InMemoryUserRepository`:
+The second area is services.
+Here, my recommendation is straightforward: use stubs or mocks that reflect the behavior you expect from the adapters, including happy paths and error cases.
+This allows you to test the behavior of your service rather than the adapters.
+Let’s recall the test that used `InMemoryUserRepository`:

 [//]: # (@formatter:off)